 Maintaining the security and integrity of our IT systems is of paramount importance to us and our client and adviser base.
-The increased threat from cyber-attacks remains high on the agenda and to this end we continue to reinforce awareness with our colleagues of virus and phishing threats as well as increasing the level of monitoring and surveillance controls.
+The increased threat from cyber-attacks remains high on the agenda and to this end we continue to reinforce our colleagues' awareness of virus and phishing threats as well as increasing the level of monitoring and surveillance controls.
 Our systems have remained resilient and this has allowed us to maintain all of our key business services throughout the whole period.
 In addition, we have delivered enhancements to our platform service Transact Online (TOL), strengthening the adviser interface and reducing processing times.
 By embracing developments in our system, such as electronic document uploads and "guided applications", we have further reduced our paper based processing requirements.

-Our IT team has continued to provide support to the business rolling out corporate computer equipment to all colleagues enhancing the functionality and resiliency of the network link for remote working.
-The IT strategy continues to be implemented with new datacentres being brought online to remove site dependency at Clement's Lane and the primary external datacentre site.
+Our IT team has continued to provide support to the business with all members of staff having remote access via corporate computer equipment.
+The IT support team continues to enhance the functionality and resiliency of the network link for remote working.
+The IT infrastructure strategy continues to be implemented with two new datacentres expected to be fully operational before the end of 2022, removing site dependency at Clement's Lane and the primary external datacentre site.
 In conjunction, the Wi-Fi network has been enhanced together with the installation of additional communication and video conference facilities across the head office campus site.
-These measures will support the evolving flexible working and operating arrangements of the IntegraFin Group.
+These measures support the flexible working arrangements of the Group.

-In the event of a resurgence or change in severity of the COVID-19 pandemic, the IntegraFin Group and ILUK remain confident that our business processes and controls are resilient and sufficiently responsive to meet ongoing operational requirements.
+The experience drawn from the COVID-19 pandemic has supported the Group and ILUK to build and implement resilient operational processes and procedures with confidence that our business is sufficiently responsive to meet ongoing operational requirements.